zephir-lang/zephir-docs/en/_build/html/_sources/reference/oop.txt

 Implementing Methods
 --------------------
+The "function" keyword introduces a method.
 Methods implements the usual visibility modifiers available in PHP, explicity set a visibility modifier is mandatory in Zephir:

 .. code-block:: javascript